Ajohnston3784/rest_api_demo/README.md

 A secure, multi-tenant **Quotes API** built with **FastAPI**.
 This is a demo project intended for portfolio use — showing how to design and secure a real-world style API.

+See [AWS Deployment Guide](docs/aws_deployment.md) for instructions on deploying this API to AWS using Terraform and GitHub Actions.

 ## API Endpoints

 | Method | Endpoint | Description | Role Required |